asrashley/dash-live/README.md

 The [dashlive.upload](./dashlive/upload.py) script from this version can be used to take this extracted data and upload it to the new server.
 This process should preserve all of the information between versions.
-The `Timing reference` property of each uploaded stream needs to be set before the streams are playable.

 Using a checkout of the main branch to upload this data to a new
 server: